Physics Bachelor's of Science Degree

 Gain foundational knowledge and understand the behavior of matter and energy.
 Develop analytical and quantitative skills required to succeed in graduate school or the job market.

 • Get personalized attention: With an average incoming class of 20 physics majors, your professors know you individually and understand your interests and needs.
-You receive the one-to-one guidance you need in a timely fashion.
+You receive the 1:1 guidance you need in a timely fashion.

 • Physics study abroad: Visit international research labs like CERN, home of the Large Hadron Collider, the most powerful particle accelerator ever built.